chameleon-system/chameleon-base/UPGRADE-6.3.md

 After migration menu items for backend modules might not yet be migrated to new sidebar menu items.
 Check the backend module list to see if modules are missing.

-All menu items from standard content boxes will be migrated automatically.
-Custom content boxes need to be migrated manually.
-Use the method `migrateTableMenuItemsByOldContentBoxSystemName` of service `chameleon_system_core.service.main_menu_migrator`.

-Menu categories can also be moved by calling the new method `TCMSLogChange::setMainMenuPosition`.

 ## New ImageCropBundle

 Chameleon now ships with a bundle that provides support for image cutouts.
 Install it as follows (this is required if